Breathing gas: Oxygen

 Oxygen (O2) must be present in every breathing gas.
 This is because it is essential to the human body's metabolic process, which sustains life.
 The human body cannot store oxygen for later use as it does with food.
 If the body is deprived of oxygen for more than a few minutes, unconsciousness and death result.
 The tissues and organs within the body (notably the heart and brain) are damaged if deprived of oxygen for much longer than four minutes.

-Filling a diving cylinder with pure oxygen costs around five times more than filling it with compressed air.
+Filling a diving cylinder with pure oxygen costs considerably more than filling it with compressed air.
 As oxygen supports combustion and causes rust in diving cylinders, it should be handled with caution when gas blending.

 Oxygen has historically been obtained by fractional distillation of liquid air, but is increasingly obtained by non-cryogenic technologies such as pressure swing adsorption (PSA) and vacuum swing adsorption (VSA) technologies.

 The fraction of the oxygen component of a breathing gas mixture is sometimes used when naming the mix: